vikulin/Tensor/README.md

 **Your privacy, uncompromised** - Serverless, encrypted video and voice calling over RiV-mesh

 **Tensor** offers a new paradigm in secure communication.
 It's completely serverless, fully encrypted, and effortlessly private.
-Built on **RiV-mesh™**, the decentralized IPv6 mesh network infrastructure, Tensor enables true peer-to-peer voice and video calling without accounts, servers, or surveillance.
+Built on **RiV-mesh**, the decentralized IPv6 mesh network infrastructure, Tensor enables true peer-to-peer voice and video calling without accounts, servers, or surveillance.

 ## Two Components.
 One Seamless Experience.

 **Tensor** is composed of two integrated layers:

 ### • Overlay Peer-to-peer Network
-A resilient, decentralized connectivity layer powered by **RiV-mesh™**, enabling direct communication between devices without accounts or centralized control.
+A resilient, decentralized connectivity layer powered by **RiV-mesh**, enabling direct communication between devices without accounts or centralized control.

 ### • The Tensor App
 An intuitive, lightweight calling interface that lets you connect instantly in up to 4K+ resolution.
 It's encrypted end-to-end, key-based, and fully user-controlled.